 This paper focuses on spectral measurement techniques based on a spatial multiplexing of the spectrum.
 The reader may refer to compilations such as [IWH10] for a thorough description of spectral acquisition methods; we summarize here some of the main approaches.
-These techniques usually use dispersive of diffractive elements together with optical elements to change the rays direction in a scene that will impinge the camera sensor creating multiple, spectrally sampled images which will be reconstructed in post-processing.
-An example are methods based on computed tomographic imaging spectrometry (CTIS) [DD95, VMHD07]; they were developed by Okamoto and Yamaguchi [OY91] using diffraction gratings, a field stop and lenses to estimate a 3D distribution from a set of 2D images.
+These techniques usually use dispersive or diffractive elements together with optical elements to change the rays direction in a scene that will impinge the camera sensor creating multiple, spectrally sampled images which will be reconstructed in post-processing.
+An example are methods based on computed tomographic imaging spectrometry (CTIS) [DD95, VMHD07]; they were developed by Okamoto and Yamaguchi [OY91] using diffraction gratings, a field stop and a lens to estimate a 3D distribution from a set of 2D images.

 To capture specific spectral components of a scene, several methods based on placing band-pass filters in front of the camera's sensor have been designed.
 Examples include tunable filters (ELTs) [Gat00], or a wheel of filters [WH04].
 Typically, these methods employ narrow-band filters which give rise to a low light throughput; to avoid this, Toyooka and Hayasaka [TH97] present a system based on broadband filters together with computational inversion and without any scanning mechanism.
 A high number of approaches to tunable filter systems have also been made: Liquid Crystal Tunable Filters (LCTFs) [Cha10], based on a cascade connection of Lyot filter stages; variable optoacoustic tunable filters, where a crystal was acoustically excited working as a diffraction grating; or an association of redirecting mirrors [GKT09, GFHH10, HFHG05] which achieves images of up to 25 spectral bands in real-time.
-Bodkin et al. [BSN09] and Du et al. [DTCL09] exploit a similar concept by using a set of pinholes to restrict the rays captured by the sensor.
+Bodkin et al. [BSN09] and Du et al. [DTCL09, CDT11] exploit a similar concept by using a set of pinholes to restrict the rays captured by the sensor.
 Behind these pinholes a prism is located for spreading the spectrum, which then impacts in the sensor, allowing for the acquisition of multispectral videos.
-Other approaches to multispectral imaging include the use of coded illumination [PLGN07], or the use of one color channel to increase the spectral resoluton [KN07], trading off temporal for spatial resolution.
+Other approaches to multispectral imaging include the use of coded illumination [PLGN07], or the use of one color channel to increase the spectral resolution [KN07], trading off temporal for spatial resolution.
 In comparison with the above, the system we present in this paper minimizes the complexity of the hardware setup and the calibration process.
+Note that, while these works are the closest to ours, in this paper we do not aim at recovering a multispectral image or video of a scene (i.e., spectrally sampled values per pixel); instead, our goal is to obtain the SPD of a light source in a simple, practical manner using a low cost, commonly available setup.